moxystudio/node-proper-lockfile/README.md

 ### Comparison

-This library is similar to [lockfile](https://github.com/isaacs/lockfile) but the later has some drawbacks:
+This library is similar to [lockfile](https://github.com/isaacs/lockfile) but the latter has some drawbacks:

 - It relies on `open` with `O_EXCL` flag which has problems in network file systems. `proper-lockfile` uses `mkdir` which doesn't have this issue.